B7 Audi RS4: High Mileage Highway Hero

 The car revs quickly due to a lightweight flywheel and clutch combo from Advanced Clutch Technology.
 ACT actually used this car to develop the flywheel and clutch package for the S4/RS4.

-When this B7 RS4 hit the showroom floor in 2007, dual clutch CVT automatics didn't have performance supremacy.
+When this B7 RS4 hit the showroom floor in 2007, dual clutch automatics didn't have performance supremacy.
 A nod to performance and driver comfort is the "dead pedal" footrest, adorned in the same stainless trim that the other three pedals have.